ArchiveBox/ArchiveBox/README.md

 ## Archive Layout

-All of ArchiveBox's state (SQLite DB, archived assets, config, logs, etc.) is stored in a single folder (`data/`).
+All of ArchiveBox's state (SQLite DB, content, config, logs, etc.) is stored in a single folder per collection.

 <br/>
 <details>